Åse Svenheim Drivenes

 Åse Svenheim Drivenes (born 3 January 1977) is a Norwegian documentary film director.

 Life and career

 Drivenes is from Tromsø.
+Her twin sister, Erin Drivenes, is a paediatric psychiatrist.

 She worked on assignment for Médecins sans frontières in 2008 at Mount Elgon in Kenya, documenting local people's accounts of attacks on civilians, for Atlas Alliansen, a foundation assisting people with disabilities, on Young Voices, documenting young people in Tanzania and Uganda, and as a director for the second season of the Norwegian documentary television series Thaifjord (Et lite stykke Thailand), shown in 2011, about Asian immigrant women married to Norwegian men.
 She has also worked with Mobilfilmene, a children's film workshop, and together with Tone Andersen started a project to provide children seeking asylum in Norway with the means to make their own films about their experiences.

 Since 2017, she has been an associate professor at the Norwegian Film School in the special course on Creative Documentary Directing, which began in 2015.